-Shihuangdi traveled around looking for the source of eternal life, and he died, at the age of forty-nine.
+The Emperor Shihuangdi traveled around looking for the source of eternal life, but he died, at the age of forty-nine.
 That was in 210 BCE.
 He had said his dynasty would endure for "generations without end,' but this was not to be.
-Palace eunuchs trying to hang on to their influence murdered some of Shihuangdi's top aids.
-They kept the emperor's death a secret and sent a forged note to the emperor's son and heir ordering him to commit suicide.
-The son did, and the eunuchs made a younger son to the throne, whom they hoped to control – another succession mess.
-Successions would be a source of trouble in China as they would be in Europe.
+Dynasties would not provide a lot of political stability.
+With authoritarian rule, successions would often be trouble in China as they would be in Europe.

 A son born to Liu Bang's mistress became known as Emperor Wen (Wendi).
 He would rule 23 years, to the year 157 BCE.
 His reign is said to have "brought a much needed political stability" and to have laid "groundwork for prosperity."
 Emperor Wen introduced recruitment to the civil service through examinations.
 He provided relief to those suffering from famine.
 He freed many slaves.
 He studied economics, was frugal in spending money and kept taxes low for peasants.
 Under Emperor Wen, China enjoyed an unprecedented prosperity.

 The gentry had time to read and were interested in China's old scholarship.
 They were attracted to Confucianism's concern with rank and authority.
-The first emperor, Shihuangdi, is known for his hostility toward Confucianism.
-He was accused of burying Confucian scholars alive and burning copies of Confucian works.
+The first emperor, Shihuangdi, known for his hostility toward Confucianism, was accused of burying Confucian scholars alive and burning copies of Confucian works.
 Emperor Wen rehabilitated Confucius and promoted Confucian scholars to his government's highest offices.